blainegarrett/rest-core/README.md

 # rest-core
 Simple custom RESTful Framework designed for webapp2 on Google Appengine

+NOTE: This specific codebase is not currently in use and is not complete.
+Use at your own risk.

 Initial Development Setup
 -----
 To develop this project, check out `git@github.com:blainegarrett/rest-core.git`